bluetiger9/SmtpClient-for-Qt/README.md

 - TCP and SSL connections to SMTP servers

-- SMTP authentification (PLAIN and LOGIN methods)
+- SMTP authentication (PLAIN and LOGIN methods)

 - sending MIME emails (to multiple recipients)